Liège Revolution: Political functioning of the principality

 Since the Ruling of 1684 put in place by Maximilian Henry of Bavaria, in principle the prince-bishop of Liège had to govern the principality in agreement with the three estates – the first estate (upper clergy and canons of the cathédrale Saint-Lambert), the noble estate (15 families, intended to represent the whole countryside), and the third estate (representing the middle classes and artisans organised by 32 crafts).

 The election of mayors and a council was made by the prince and the 32 crafts.
 These were split into 16 chambers, whose members were appointed for life, forming an electoral body.
 These chambers were made up of 20 nobles, patricians and 'rentiers', 10 notable merchants and 6 artisans.
 The commissioners of the craftsmen were themselves appointed by 28 commissioners, of whom 12 were appointed by the prince-bishop and 16 by the parishes.
 The third estate also included the representatives of the principality's 'bonnes villes', elected by 567 electors.
 Formed by the mayors of all these cities, they were almost completely obedient to the prince-bishop and the first estate and had completely lost the partial power they had from the 14th to 17th centuries.
-The lower clergy, minor nobility, industrial middle classes, workers and peasants had a very limited part in public affairs, whilst the working classes' position was unenviable, with high poverty and unemployment causing rising support for political changes and social justice.
+The lower clergy, minor nobility, industrial middle classes, workers and peasants had a limited part in public affairs, whilst the working classes' position was unenviable, with high poverty and unemployment causing rising support for political changes and social justice.

 Enlightenment views on Liège

-18th century philosophers were far from unanimous in their opinion of the Principality of Liège.
+18th-century philosophers were far from unanimous in their opinion of the Principality of Liège.
 Some saw in the functioning of its state all the characteristics of a republic, while others saw the bishop's power as that of a tyrant.
 The chevalier de Jaucourt's account of Liège in the Encyclopédie states:

-On the other side, Voltaire's criticism of Liège's government was sharp, writing in the Idée républicaines par un membre d’un corps, critique du Contrat social about Notker of Liège, the principality's founder :
+On the other side, Voltaire's criticism of Liège's government was sharp, writing in the Idée républicaines par un membre d’un corps, critique du Contrat social about Notker of Liège, the principality's founder: